 The endowment is a testament to Stein’s lasting philanthropic legacy at UCLA and provides critical funds to advance faculty research in the Department of Comparative Literature.
 The Chair will ensure a lasting place for research and teaching of Comparative Literature at UCLA and in the field as a whole.

 Endowed Chairs are reserved for scholars and teachers at various stages of their careers who have demonstrated excellence in their field.
-In July 2019 Dr. Shu-mei Shih—professor of Comparative Literature, Asian languages and Cultures, and Asian American Studies—was appointed the inaugural Chair holder, and has since initiated the annual Edward W. Said Lecture in Comparative Literature on campus.
+In July 2019 Dr. Shu-mei Shih—Professor of Comparative Literature, Asian Languages & Cultures, and Asian American Studies—was appointed the inaugural Chair, and initiated the annual Edward W. Said Lecture in Comparative Literature on campus.

 - Alexander Weheliye – Professor, Northwestern University

 - Angela Davis – Distinguished Professor Emerita, UC Santa Cruz

 - “International Solidarity in the Era of Black Lives Matter and Justice for Palestine”